-Sforzando is a musical term that implies making a sudden and strong accent on a chord or note.
-The term sforzando is a word for subito forzando (fz) which actually means “suddenly with force”.
+Specifically, sforzando is a musical term that implies making a sudden and strong accent on a chord or note.
+Therefore, the term sforzando is a word for subito forzando (fz) which actually means “suddenly with force”.
 However, some music scholar have sforzando to mean playing a note louder than note that came before and after it.

 The effect that sfz created can be felt and interpreted in articulation and dynamics (term used to defined volume of a note or sound in music).
 The mark or sign used for Sforzando in music is an upside-down “v” to form > and can also be written as sfz, sf, or fz in abbreviated form.

 Fermata is an articulation term in music that indicate holding a note or chord for a desire duration.
 In fact, no beat count is too short or long for the hold, but it must goes beyond the actual beat of the note.
 Also, Fermata can be treated as a tempo command because of its effect on the rhythm of the music.
 Therefore, consider how long you observe fermata as a creativity in music rather than the rule.
 In other words, it should all depend on a performer or the conductor’s art.